Anumania/Paint.NETOnWine/README.md

 This contains a set of patches to be applied to upstream WINE.
 These changes are experimental and are published for other developers to contribute / learn from.

+## FAQ

+> What's missing for Paint.NET to run on linux?

+Paint.NET heavily relies on the Direct2D API, which also happens to be severely underdeveloped in WINE.
+The vast majority of issues appear to be related to d2d1.dll.

+Paint.NET also relies on UiAnimation.dll.
+For the time being, a workable solution is to copy it from a windows install, however a long-term solution is to properly implement it as part of WINE

+> How long until I can use Paint.NET on xyz distro?

+It's going to be a long time before any of this is remotely ready for general use.
+However, the goal is to eventually get Paint.NET running more or less right out of the box with a standard up-to-date WINE installation.

+> Will this project support MacOS?

+WINE itself does support MacOS, however we are not testing on MacOS for now.
+If you can test and debug on MacOS, that would be appreciated, even if it's just a confirmation that it does/doesn't work.

+If you have any questions, please post on the Paint.NET [forum thread](https://forums.getpaint.net/topic/134148-getting-the-latest-pdn-version-working-on-linux-wine-work-in-progress/) or in the github discussions.

 ## Getting Started

 I highly suggest using a virtual machine to complete everything here.